stacksimplify/aws-fargate-ecs-masterclass/08-Microservices-ServiceDiscovery/README.md

 - Create a namespace in AWS Cloud Map to just go through the console and delete it.
 -  For introduction slides refer the [presentation slides](/otherfiles/presentations/AWS-FargateECS-Masterclass-Course.pdf).

-## Step-3: Notification Microservice - Create Service
+## Step-3: Notification Microservice - Create Service with Service Discovery enabled
 - **Configure Service**
     - Launch Type: Fargate
     - Task Definition: